Methadone Clinic Mason, OH

 Lindner Center Of Hope Hope Center North

 Lindner Center Of Hope Hope Center North is a methadone clinic in Mason, OH.
 It is situated in Warren County at 4483 U. s.
 Route 42, 45040 zip.
-Lindner Center Of Hope Hope Center North provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
-Lindner Center Of Hope Hope Center North provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
-Other than methadone treatment, Lindner Center Of Hope Hope Center North offers marital/couples counseling, individual counseling and HIV and AIDS education, support and counseling.
-Lindner Center Of Hope Hope Center North provides medication-assisted treatment to men and women.
+Lindner Center Of Hope Hope Center North provides outpatient detoxification, outpatient treatment and regular outpatient treatment.
+Lindner Center Of Hope Hope Center North provides methadone maintenance, relapse prevention from naltrexone and buprenorphine maintenance.
+Other than methadone treatment, Lindner Center Of Hope Hope Center North offers group counseling, family counseling and health education services.
+Lindner Center Of Hope Hope Center North provides medication assisted treatment to men and women.

 Lindner Center Of Hope

 Lindner Center Of Hope is a methadone treatment facility in Mason, Ohio.
 It is situated in Warren County at 4075 Old Western Row Road, 45040 zip.
-Lindner Center Of Hope provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Lindner Center Of Hope provides buprenorphine maintenance and relapse prevention from naltrexone.
-Other than methadone treatment, Lindner Center Of Hope offers substance use education, health education services and group counseling.
-Lindner Center Of Hope provides medication-assisted services to men and women.
+Lindner Center Of Hope provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detoxification and regular outpatient treatment.
+Lindner Center Of Hope provides relapse prevention from naltrexone and buprenorphine maintenance.
+Other than methadone treatment, Lindner Center Of Hope offers individual counseling, HIV and AIDS education, support and counseling and substance use education.
+Lindner Center Of Hope provides medication assisted services to women and men.

 FAQs for a Methadone Clinic in Mason, OH: